 In each Monte Carlo simulation we generated a random pair of initial states $\rho^A, \rho^B$ of order $N$ and a quantum channel $\Phi$ using the method presented above.
 Then, we calculated the quantum transport cost before and after the application of the channel, $T^Q(\rho^A, \rho^B)$ and $T^Q \big(\Phi(\rho^A), \Phi(\rho^B) \big)$, respectively and compared the results.

 The simulations were programmed in the Python language, using Numpy library for algebraic calculations, Cvxpy library for the transport costs calculations and a solver supplied by the MOSEK Optimizer for solving semidefinite programming problems.
-The plots were generated with help of the matplotlib library.
+The plots were generated with help of the Matplotlib library.
 The numerical precision of calculations was set to $10^{-12}$.
-We checked the accuracy of the optimisation algorithm by generating random unitary channels, which correspond to $k=1$ in procedure described above.
-The deviation between the obtained value an the actual value of $T^Q$ was not greater than $10^{-9}$, hence we can take this value as the numerical accuracy of the algorithm.
+We checked the accuracy of the optimisation algorithm by generating random unitary channels, which correspond to $k=1$ in the procedure described above.
+The deviation between the obtained values of $T^Q$ before and after the application of a unitary channel was not greater than $10^{-9}$, hence we can take this value as the numerical accuracy of the algorithm.

 The results of the simulations are presented in Table \ref{tab:num} and Figure \ref{fig:num}.
-In all of the considered cases the difference $T^Q(\rho^A, \rho^B) - T^Q(\Phi(\rho^A),\Phi(\rho^B))$ was positive and a few orders of magnitude larger than the numerical precision.
+In all of the considered cases the difference $T^Q(\rho^A, \rho^B) - T^Q(\Phi(\rho^A),\Phi(\rho^B))$ was positive and a few orders of magnitude larger than the numerical accuracy.
 These results allow us to conjecture that optimal quantum transport cost $T^Q$ for dimensions $3$ and $4$ is monotonous under all CPTP maps.

 \end{appendices}